 May 21, 1944: The Tennessean Sun in Nashville, Tennessee, reported on the death of Judy’s great aunt.
 Judy’s father, Frank Gumm, was originally from Murfreesboro, Tennessee, and the town still reported on the comings and goings of the family both before Judy hit it big and naturally afterward.
 It’s unclear if Judy ever met her great aunt or not but probably not.
 After Judy and her sisters were born the family never visited the town.

-Meanwhile, Judy’s MGM career was at its apex, with MGM allowing her to finally branch out and play a straight dramatic role (The Clock).
+Meanwhile, Judy’s MGM career was at its peak, with the studio allowing her to finally branch out and play a straight dramatic role (The Clock).
 One year later The Clock was enjoying success with audiences and critics.
 To this day remains one of Judy’s best film performances.

 May 21, 1947: Judy was given the plum role of Annie Oakley in MGM’s version of the smash Broadway hit, Annie Get Your Gun.
 Sadly, exactly two years later newspapers were filled with the news that Betty Hutton was replacing Judy in the film.

 May 21, 1951: Here’s Judy entering and in concert at the Empire Theater in Glasgow, Scotland.